-Owen Wintour, the recently appointed US ambassador to Pakistan, is taking his wife Sally and seventeen-year-old daughter Alex on a long-promised home leave to the States when it happens.
+Owen Wintour, the recently appointed US Ambassador to Pakistan, is taking his wife Sally and seventeen-year-old daughter Alex on a long-promised home leave to the States when it happens.

 They’re in the middle of a three-car caravan to Benazir Bhutto International Airport.
 Jim Carlisle, embassy chargé affairs’, is with them.
-He’ll be acting ambassador in Wintour’s absence.
+He’ll be the acting ambassador in Wintour’s absence.
 Carlisle is sitting in the jump seat facing Owen.
 Alex and Sally are in the backseat, near the double cargo doors and the luggage.

 The driver and security guard are Pakistani.

-The weather is warm, humid and overcast, typical late summer in Pakistan.
+The weather is warm, humid and overcast, typically late summer in Pakistan.
 They’re on the Kak Pul Bridge, spanning the Soan, that fetid river running through Islamabad, the smell told them where they were.